josephsamela/obs-scene-execute-command-script/README.md

 # obs-scene-execute-command-script
-OBS script for executing any CLI command whenever whenever a scene is activated.
+OBS script that can execute CLI commands when a scene is activated.

 ![](screenshot.jpg)